nitinskunigal/Inventory-Operations-Enhancement-Initiative-Business-Analysis-Phase/README.md

 - KPI selection and success metrics
 - Scope and constraints defined in the Business Case and BRD

 In short, data analysis diagnosed the problem space, while business analysis translated those signals into structured requirements and solution design.
-Together, the two phases form a closed loop that connects data-driven diagnosis to practical, scalable operational change.

 🔗 **[Data Analysis GitHub Repository](https://github.com/nitinskunigal/Inventory-Operations-Enhancement-Initiative-Data-Analysis-Phase)**

 ---

-## 4. KPIs and Value Alignment

-The solution is aligned to a consistent KPI framework used across analysis, design, and validation.

-### Inventory Accuracy & Availability
-- Total Inventory Value
-- Inventory Turnover (Annual)
-- % SKUs Oversold (ATP < 0)
-- Total ATP Quantity
-- Days of Inventory
-- Days of Cover
-- Median Sellable Coverage

-### Replenishment & Stock Control
-- % SKUs Below ROP
-- % SKUs Below Safety Stock

-### Risk & Loss Exposure
-- Value Expiring < 30 Days
-- Avg Unit Cost

-### Demand & Fulfillment Context
-- Total Orders
-- Total Order Quantity
-- Avg Daily Orders
-- Total Revenue

-### Supplier Risk Context (Observed, Not Controlled)
-- On-Time Delivery %
-- Avg Lead Time
-- Top-3 Supplier Quantity Share %

-These KPIs form the basis for benefits realization tracking and post-implementation monitoring.

----

-## 5. Solution Approach
+## 4. Solution Approach

 The proposed solution is a **process-led IMS enhancement**, not a technology overhaul.
 It strengthens how inventory decisions are executed, validated, and recorded across the warehouse network.